 This article is designed to be utilized with the utmost professional integrity and ethical consideration.
 It is imperative to acknowledge that directly copying and pasting example goals into student’s IEPs from any external source, including ours, undermines the individualized nature of IEP planning and does not serve the best interests of students.
 This resource aims … read more

+Need a student-specific draft instead of a list?
+Try Advocate360’s Goal Generator, built by a former special education teacher.
 Classroom hurdles—work completion, problem‑solving, task initiation—usually stem from executive‑function skills, not from a lack of effort or intelligence.
-For neurodivergent learners, these struggles may include difficulty transitioning between tasks, managing time effectively, or organizing materials in a way that supports their learning process.
-Executive functioning is the brain’s management system.
-It helps individuals plan, organize, … read more
+For neurodivergent learners, these struggles may include difficulty transitioning between tasks, managing time effectively, or organizing materials in … read more

 This article is designed to be utilized with the utmost professional integrity and ethical consideration.
 It is imperative to acknowledge that directly copying and pasting example goals into student’s IEPs from any external source, including ours, undermines the individualized nature of IEP planning and does not serve the best interests of students.
 This resource aims … read more